httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   - Cookie-based approaches are not portable across applications and servers, impose additional client-side latency by requiring JavaScript execution, and are not cache friendly.
   - URL parameters, similar to cookie-based approaches, suffer from lack of portability, and are hard to deploy due to a requirement to encode content negotiation data inside of the URL of each resource.

-Proactive content negotiation (Section 3.4.1 of {{RFC7231}}) offers an alternative approach; user agents use specified, well-defined request headers to advertise their capabilities and characteristics, so that servers can select (or formulate) an appropriate response.
+Proactive content negotiation (Section 3.4.1 of {{RFC7231}}) offers an alternative approach; client use specified, well-defined request headers to advertise their capabilities and characteristics, so that servers can select (or formulate) an appropriate response.

 However, traditional proactive content negotiation techniques often mean that clients send these request headers prolifically.
-This causes performance concerns (because it creates "bloat" in requests), as well as privacy issues; passively providing such information allows servers to silently fingerprint the user agent.
+This causes performance concerns (because it creates "bloat" in requests), as well as privacy issues; passively providing such information allows servers to silently fingerprint the user.

 This document defines a new response header, Accept-CH, that allows an origin server to explicitly ask that clients send these headers in requests.
 It also defines guidelines for content negotiation mechanisms that use it, colloquially referred to as Client Hints.